mark-schultz/moodle-notetaking-uploader/README.md

 4. Upon entering any input on the terminal, it will move the "staged" file to an archive subfolder of the staging directory.

 A lot of the things here (where the recent .pdf's are stored, where the staging directory is, the correct webpage is) is hard-coded.
 Nevertheless, it allows uploading my notes to be a ~10 second process.

+This requires a 'credentials.py' file.
+Rename 'credentials_ex.py', and input your username and password.